-The problem: These new tests can’t detect crucial differences between different subtypes of bacteria, as today’s tests can.
+The problem: These new tests can’t detect crucial differences between different subtypes of bacteria, as current tests can.
 And that fingerprint is what states and the federal government use to match sick people to a contaminated food.
+The older tests might be replaced by the new, more efficient ones.

 “It’s like a forensics lab.
 If somebody says a shot was fired, without the bullet you don’t know where it came from,” explained E. coli expert Dr. Phillip Tarr of Washington University School of Medicine in St. Louis.

-The federal Centers for Disease Control and Prevention expects private labs to rapidly adopt these next-generation tests — and warns that what is progress for individual patients could hamper the nation’s efforts to keep food safe.
-Already, 1 in 6 Americans gets sick from foodborne illness each year, and 3,000 die.
+The federal Centers for Disease Control and Prevention warns that losing the ability to literally take a germ’s fingerprint could hamper efforts to keep food safe, and the agency is searching for solutions.
+According to CDC estimates, 1 in 6 Americans gets sick from foodborne illnesses each year, and 3,000 die.

 It all comes down to what’s called a bacterial culture — whether labs grow a sample of a patient’s bacteria in an old-fashioned petri dish, or skip that step because the new tests don’t require it.